JamitLabs/Portus/README.md

 ## Motivation

 Managing screenflow within iOS apps is complex, especially when dealing with advanced requirements like in-app navigation or deeplinks.
-Even though trivial solutions establish connections among screens, dealing with hard-coded links suffers from insufficient context information and scalabilty issues. *Portus* mitigate these issues and offers a defined framework for handling screenflow in a standardized way.
+Even though trivial solutions establish connections among screens, dealing with hard-coded links suffers from insufficient context information and scalabilty issues. *Portus* mitigates these issues and offers a defined framework for handling screen flow in a standardized way.

 Screens within iOS apps are arranged on a stack or presented in succession to provide different level of information.
 Combined with user interface components, like *sliding menus*, *navigation-* or *tab bars*, paths are established that form the app's navigation tree.
 Each node in the tree either corresponds to a screen within the application or a branch node that is respondible for managing individual nodes.